DSACMS/iv-verify/README.md

-# Income Verfication Ledger
+# Income Verfication as a Service - Digital Ledger Intervention

 ## About the Project
+Income Verification as a Service (IVaaS) is a platform to aid in verifying income across means based benefit programs.
+It comprises multiple interventions to meet the needs of different income earner types.
+Background and context on the project can be found here

-This repo is a proof of concept of a mobile-first ledger for self employed workers to verify their income and expenses related to their self employment.
+This repo is specific to the Digital Ledger intervention.
+The digital ledger is in the proof-of-concept stage.
+It is a mobile-first self guided applicaiton to be used by individuals who are self-employed to aid in creating business income and expenses ledgers, to be used for income verification.

 This application is uses:
 * NextJS